-Technology Driven Art is a new (°2014) professorship by Peter Missotten at the Faculty of Arts (Zuyd University),
+Technology Driven Art is an artistic research group at the Faculty of Arts (Zuyd University),

 dealing with the influence of technology on the evolution of the Arts.

-Technology Driven Art organises artistic research projects across all the Art departments,
+Technology Driven Art organises practice based, artistic research projects across all the Art departments,

 involving the Arts students of Zuyd University.